hckops/hckctl/README.md

 ### Box

-Create an `alpine` box to get the feeling of how it works
+Create an `alpine` box to see how it works
 ```bash
 # spawns a docker box locally
 hckctl box alpine